u908828-deepseek/mirror-method-wenyan/specialisty/konstruktor/konstruktor.md

 ### LAYER 3 — HOW TO PREPARE

 — Block 4 («Trajectory»): empty, with title.
 — Block 5: empty, title specific to specialist.
 Note: «Empty for now.
 Filled during work.
-This is Layer 3 — live Masterfile».
-— Block 5 must contain start record: «[Date] Cumulative counter: 0 / 1 000 000 tokens (0%)».
-Cumulative counter line is single.
-Existing record (date and value) is updated at init and by command «tokens».
-New lines are added only when value changes.
+This is Layer 3 — live Masterfile.» — Block 5 must contain start record: «[Date] Cumulative counter: 0 / 1 000 000 tokens (0%)».
+One line.
+Updated at init and by command «tokens».
 — Block 5 must contain checkpoints section.
-— Specialist at init: 3a — outputs active and cumulative counters with percentages; 3b — after output updates existing cumulative counter line in Block 5.
-Counter record is exception from self-activity prohibition.
+— Specialist at init: 3a — outputs active and cumulative counters with percentages; 3b — updates counter line in Block 5.
 — Specialist at first launch MANDATORY enters user's Masterfile.

 ---